ipfs/kubo/docs/environment-variables.md

 ## `LIBP2P_TCP_MUX`

-Kubo tries to reuse the same listener port for raw TCP and WebSockers transports.
+By default Kubo tries to reuse the same listener port for raw TCP and WebSockers transports via experimental `libp2p.ShareTCPListener()` feature introduced in [go-libp2p#2984](https://github.com/libp2p/go-libp2p/pull/2984).
-If this is an issue, you can disable it by setting `LIBP2P_TCP_MUX` to `false`.
+If this is an issue, you can disable it by setting `LIBP2P_TCP_MUX` to `false` and use separate ports for each TCP transport.

+> [!CAUTION]
+> This configuration option may be removed once `libp2p.ShareTCPListener()`  becomes default in go-libp2p.

 Default: `true`